-The File Path Substitutions tab allows you to specify how file paths can be modified to account for copying a build from a build machine to a development machine or test machine.
+The Path Substitutions tab allows you to specify how file paths can be modified to account for copying a build from a build machine to a development machine or test machine.

 File paths need to be modified otherwise the debug information will point to source code in locations that don't exist on the new machine.